*As of April 2nd, 2018, the passport acceptance fee increased from $25 to $35.

 All children must apply for their passports in person, even if the child has been issued a passport previously and you wish to renew it.
 In most cases, you can simply apply at the nearest passport acceptance office, often a post office or library.

 Even though you do have to appear at an acceptance office in person, an expediting company like RushMyPassport can still help you get your child’s passport more quickly.
-The acceptance office will “seal” your documents, then you send them to the expediting company to be processed in as little as 24 hours.
-Compare that to the Department of State’s typical processing time of 2 to 3 weeks for their expedited service, and the advantage is clear!
+The acceptance office will “seal” your documents, then you send them to the expediting company to be processed in as little as 3 business days.
+Compare that to the Department of State’s typical processing time of 3 weeks for their expedited service, and the advantage is clear!

 Also, the Department of State won’t issue a passport for a child under the age of 16 without the consent of both parents.
 To meet this requirement, both parents must appear in person at the passport office with the child.
 If both parents can’t be there, you can provide the appropriate document from the list below to demonstrate that the other parent consents to the passport being issued or to show why consent is not needed.